blandersonw/AutoDeck/README.md

 # Overview

-The goal of this project is to find new use cases of GPT-3.
-We were interested in seeing how OpenAI's GPT-3 would perform when asked to generate a slide deck.
-To accomplish this, we decided to use Google Apps Script to build a custom Google Slides plugin that would take in a presentation topic and length, and output a presentation based on those parameters.

-# GenerativePresentation
+The goal of this project is to experiment with new applications of GPT-3.

 We created a google slides plugin that can generate a presentation on any topic.
 The plugin works best on decks of <10 slides, with a sweet spot around 5-7.

+## Backstory

+The United States' most brilliant minds have estimated that millions of hours are spent creating meaningless presentations, not just in elementary school, but also at top Universities.

+# Demonstration

 Here is an example: